nephio-project/docs/user-guide/exercises.md

 ```
 </details>

-## Step 5: Deploy Free5GC operator in the workload clusters
+## Step 5: Deploy Free5GC Operator in the Workload clusters

-Now you need to deploy the free5gc operator across all of the workload
+Now you will need to deploy the free5gc operator across all of the Workload
 clusters (regional and edge).
 To do this, you use another PackageVariantSet.
-This one uses an objectSelector, and selects the WorkloadCluster resources
+This one uses an objectSelector to select the WorkloadCluster resources
-that were added to the management cluster when you deployed the
+previously added to the Management cluster when you had deployed the
 nephio-workload-cluster packages (manually as well as via
 PackageVariantSet).